 Finally, Universal Studios’ Classic Monster Cafe offers The Mummy Combo, a slow-cooked jackfruit barbeque sandwich platter.
 Or you could head over to Thunder Falls Terrace to grab a rice bowl – you would just have to ask them to remove the cheese, sour cream, and chicken from the dish.

 Table-service in the parks

 If quick-service isn’t your thing, or if you’d rather enjoy a longer respite from the heat, each of the four table -service restaurants in the parks now offer vegan options.

-At Islands of Adventure, Mythos features vegan pad thai (a favorite), a souvlaki couscous bowl, or pasta primavera (all three of these options also have a non-vegan variety, so they need to be requested as vegan upon ordering).
+At Islands of Adventure, Mythos features vegan pad thai (a favorite) and a souvlaki couscous bowl (these options also have a non-vegan variety, so they need to be requested as vegan upon ordering).
 Additionally, the complimentary bread service can be vegan but should be double-checked before consuming, in case suppliers have changed, and the mezze platter is also a wonderful vegan appetizer available at the restaurant.
 Confisco Grille offers a variety of dishes, as well, including pad thai, hummus, fajitas (served without meat or cheese), and chipotle sausage with orzo, which features Gardein sausage crumbles, chipotle pesto, and roasted red peppers.